umbraco/UmbracoCMSDocs/Articles/Macro-Parameter-Editors/index.md

 * Numeric
 * Single/Multiple Media Picker
 * Single/Multiple Content Picker

-... and some 'others'.
+* ... and some 'others'

 Consult the [Backoffice documentation](../../Getting-Started/Backoffice/index.md) for general information on Macros.

 It is possible to create custom macro parameter types.

-## Creating a custom Macro Parameter Type ##
+## Creating a custom Macro Parameter Type

 ### isParameterEditor

 To create a custom Macro Parameter Type, first create a custom 'Property Editor' (or copy one from the core).
 See [Property Editors documentation](../../Extending/Property-Editors/index.md) and in the corresponding [Package Manifest file](../../Extending/Property-Editors/package-manifest.md) for the editor, set the `isParameterEditor` property to be true.

 ```json